CyberMiles/blog/content/post/20190618-CMTs-staking-en.md

 ---
 ![](/images/20190618-CMTs-staking-01.png)

 CyberMiles community embraces a newcomer Validator today!
-SNZ Holding, a CyberMiles' newest Validator, is up and running, joining in  the  maintainance of the network security of CyberMiles blockchain.
+SNZ Holding, CyberMiles' newest Validator, is up and running, joining in  the  maintainance of the network security of CyberMiles blockchain.

 To be a Validator, SNZ Holding has self-staked 3 million CMTs as a commitment to CMT Community.
 It claims a compensation rate of 25% for all its delegators.